jtdLab/dart_counter/README.md

 // TODO in apppage widget add bool for fullscreen loading animation make loading part of apppage
 // TODO organize presentation layer better use 'part of' and _ to organize subwidgets into seperate files and scope their visibility

+// in user invitations and friend facades us the behaivour subject as single source of truth
+// to does user facade even need to listen to server or is a single fetch enough when updated on cleint correctly if email change or someting like this THIS MIGHT BE BULLSHIT xD